andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop-HKUST.md

 ![Cloud Shell icon](img/portal-launch-icon.png)

-The first time you run it, it will ask you for permission to setup a persistent storage account (confirm) and whether to run Powershell or Bash.
-Choose Bash.
-Once the cloud shell is running ssh into your DSVM, by using your user name and the IP address:
+The first time you run it, it will ask you for permission to setup a persistent storage account.
+Once it's running (make sure it's Bash, not Powershell) ssh into your DSVM, by using your user name and the IP address:

     ssh youruser@yourip

 The first time you are connecting ssh will let notify you that it doesn't know this machine.
 Please confirm the connection, by typing "yes".

-Try the Jupyter notebooks installation of your DSVM by navigating to https://yourip:8000 (note: http**s**).
+Try the Jupyter notebooks installation of your DSVM by navigating to https://yourip:8000.
 Make sure look through the `IntroToJupyterPython.ipynb` example notebook.

-If you would also like to try out RStudio you will first have to manually enable the service, by logging in via ssh and running the following command:
+If you would also like to try out RStudio you will first have to enable the service, by logging in via ssh and running the following command:

     sudo rstudio-server verify-installation

-After that you log into RStudio at http://yourip:8787

 ## 3. Variant Calling with MS Genomics